4FunDevOps/4FunTimingCalc-web/README.md

 # 4FunTimingCalc-web
 Timing Camshaft Calculator for 4 strokes engines.
-Calc, share and import camshaft profiles from toyr friend also !
+Calc, share and import camshaft profiles from your friend too !